FeatureBaseDB/featurebase/README.md

 ## Get Support

 There are [several channels](https://www.pilosa.com/community/#support) available for you to reach out to us for support.
+The Slack channel (#pilosa in the [Golang](https://invite.slack.golangbridge.org/) team) is the most active.

 ## Contributing